SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 	- one PTE required 4096-byte to store 512 entries of PTEs (the top needs 4096-byte itself)
 		- 54bit * 512 / 8 = 3456-byte - **whole 512-bit final-PTE is used for a specific block**
 	- kernel to handle PTE not present that paging hardware raised #qa
+- Bytes vs Bits?
+	- Although the address we used in virtual address is united by Bit, each Bit definitely refer to 1-Byte in the physical memory that the way it constructed.
+- What is page?
 - Three layers of table?
 	- top(top 9-bit)-middle-final
 	- memory-efficient